How To Clean an Infrared Sauna – Tips & Tricks

 Floor

 Next to the bench, the floor is definitely the next in line for being the most used surface inside your sauna.
-Use a handheld vacuum to clean dirt, dust and debris from the floor in your sauna, anywhere from once a week to once a month depending on how frequently it is used and dirty the floor gets.
+Use a handheld vacuum to clean dirt, dust, and debris from the floor in your sauna, anywhere from once a week to once a month depending on how frequently it is used and how dirty the floor gets.

-Once a month, you may want to mop down the floors in your sauna using a clean mop and baking soda solution described earlier.
-To help keep the floors in your sauna clean, we recommend using a mat outside of the door.
+Once a month, you may want to mop down the floors in your sauna using a clean mop and the baking soda solution described earlier in this article.
+To help keep the floors in your sauna clean, we recommend using a mat outside the door, encouraging guests to wipe their feet before entering the sauna, helping to keep the floors clean.

 Walls

 You won’t have to worry about cleaning the walls in your sauna too often.
 Once a month should be more than enough.
-Again, we suggest using a cloth and the baking soda solution to wipe and clean the interior walls.
+Again, we suggest using a cloth and the same baking soda solution to wipe and clean the interior walls.

 Heater